 - The number of accidents on your driving record

 - How long you’ve had insurance coverage without a lapse for the past year or more

 - Whether you own a home

 - Your credit history

-These factors play a major role in South Carolina insurance cost, regardless of the insurance company.
-The cost can be anywhere between $60 to several hundred dollars per month for a non owner SR22 insurance policy, and exponentially higher if you own a vehicle and want full coverage insurance.
-So let’s explore each factor in detail:
+These factors play a major role in any person’s South Carolina insurance cost, regardless of the insurance company.
+Let’s explore each factor in detail:

 - The type or severity of violations also will impact the rate – such as getting a speeding ticket vs getting a DUI, DWI or driving after revocation.
 Being cited for the same offense multiple times, like having several speeding tickets or driving after suspension tickets, will also have a greater negative impact on your SR22 insurance rate.
 Another big factor is if the driver has been involved in several accidents in a short period of time.